paulkwalton/OS-deployment/README.md

 Kali-Linux

 This is a Kali post deployment script to compliment the Kali Linux Official VMware image.
-It will install useful applications, harden the image and enable SSH/RDP remote acc
+It will install useful applications, harden the image and enable SSH/RDP remote access.

 1. Download the Kali 64 Bit 7zip https://www.kali.org/get-kali/#kali-virtual-machines